Nick Brignola: Biography

-Also, in the mid 1970s, Nick heard a group called Petrus at the Last Chance Saloon in Albany, New York.
+Also, in the mid 1970s, Brignola heard a group called Petrus at the Last Chance Saloon in Albany, New York.
 It was led by pianist Phil Markowitz with Gordon Johnson on bass, and Ted Moore on drums.
 The trio began at the Eastman School of music in Rochester, New York.
-They were a fusion oriented group greatly influenced by Chick Corea.
-Nick joined the group, which became known as Brignola and Petrus and while they never recorded, found a great deal of both popular and critical acclaim for their work together.
+They were a fusion oriented group influenced by Chick Corea.
+Brignola joined the group, which became known as Brignola and Petrus and while they never recorded, found a great deal of both popular and critical acclaim for their work together.

-During this time, Nick also played at the regular Sunday evening sessions that were held at the Ramada Inn in Schenectady, New York.
+During this time, Brignola also played at the regular Sunday evening sessions that were held at the Ramada Inn in Schenectady, New York.
 It was there that he got to play with many of his favorite musicians such as Cecil Payne, Woody Shaw, Jon Faddis, Chet Baker and Bill Watrous.
 His connection with Watrous was especially fortuitous and they maintained contact for many years.
 He also played with dixieland/swing trumpet player Doc Cheatham.

-Another highlight in Nick's career was the Many Styles of Nick Brignola series, which had Nick playing three distinctly different styles of jazz.
+Another highlight in Brignola's career was the Many Styles of Nick Brignola series, which had Brignola playing three distinctly different styles of jazz.
 The first set was a swing/dixie with such stars as Cheatham, Jimmy McPartland and Helen Humes.
 The second set was dedicated to bebop, with Chet Baker, Thad Jones and Jack Wilkins.
 His final set was with Petrus - his working group at the time, where they played both fusion and avant garde jazz.
-Two such performances were held at the Cohoes Music Hall in Cohoes, New York and the final one at Page Hall in Albany.
+Two such performances were held at the Cohoes Music Hall in Cohoes, New York, and the final one at Page Hall in Albany.

-Brignola also performed and released albums with many famous and well-established musicians.
-He recorded the album Baritone Madness with one of his idols, bebop heavyweight Pepper Adams.
-He released several tribute albums with an equally stunning cast of musicians paying respect to Gerry Mulligan and Lee Morgan.
+Brignola also performed and released albums with many other musicians.
+He recorded the album Baritone Madness with one of his idols, Pepper Adams.
+He released several tribute albums with a cast of musicians paying respect to Gerry Mulligan and Lee Morgan.
 He played an integral role in the three-baritone sax band, which also played tribute to Mulligan.
-He recorded two incredible sets at the Sweet-Basil Lounge in New York city with Randy Brecker and Claudio Roditi, and played alongside fellow baritone sax player Ronnie Cuber on the album Baritone Explosion with Rein DeGraff.
+He recorded two sets at the Sweet-Basil Lounge in New York City with Randy Brecker and Claudio Roditi, and played alongside fellow baritone sax player Ronnie Cuber on the album Baritone Explosion with Rein DeGraff.